morozsm/topalias/CONTRIBUTING.md

 4. Edit documentation if you have changed something significant
 5. Update `CHANGELOG.md` with a quick summary of your changes
 6. Run `pytest` again to make sure it is still working
-7. Run `mypy` to ensure that types are correct
-8. Run `flake8` to ensure that style is correct
+7. Run `flake8` to ensure that style is correct
-9. Run `doc8` to ensure that docs are correct
+8. Run `doc8` to ensure that docs are correct

 ## Get Started!